Traveye/My-Portfolio/README.md

 6. WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport.

 To build the site I created a large container and in which I placed four individual parent containers.
 One is for the Header and Navigation, one for the About section, another to link to Work repositories, and a final container for Contact information.
 Both the large container and subsequent parent containers were set to flex to allow a smooth and responsive design.
 Additionally, media query was utilized to optimize the display at smaller viewport sizes.
-For designe, I selected colors to lend a vibrant and modern aesthetic.
+I selected background and font colors to lend a vibrant and modern aesthetic.

 After the intial development and deployment of this application, I have gained a greater working understanding of how to structure and organize HTML as well as how to employ flexbox to create dynamic and responsive pages.
+As well, this project highlights for me the importance of planning as part of the development process and the importance of concise and organized HTML elemnts, classes, and IDs.

 ## Installation